 The original artist, who first made a window that was able to evoke feelings of inspiration and beauty, was dramatizing his personal characteristics and sense of life through his handiwork.
 This subsequently impacted upon appreciative observers.

 In the same way, each of us has responsibility to bring to an exalted expression anything we find of high significance in our lives.
 What happens subsequently – whether seen by just a dozen or a million observers, whether preserved and protected or damaged by bombs – is not relevant in the moment.

 In this way an historical record is made – on a personal or a collective level – that commemorates feelings as well as events.
 This is non-trivial; it is thus that we create our sense of belonging and the all-important binding force of community.
 If the sense of involvement with our community is to bind us deeply and significantly, as an aspect of its evolving cultural expression, then we must commemorate a real feeling not an idea.

 There will always be the threat of damage, through bombardment or other forces of entropy, because superficialities are constantly at risk from the inherent destructiveness of life.
 So we have to protect and defend that which we value enough to commemorate.
-One of the windows survived the attack.
+Two of the windows survived the attack.

 Things which are raised up by this special quality of communal attention are those that sponsor pride in the vision we share – typically how we decide to serve humanity.

 Yet taken out of the context of our own lives, with current-day needs and aspirations, an overly-loyal commitment to past moments can engender an unhelpful, even fearful, conservatism that leads to dogma and diminished vitality.